SELF CARE TOOLS TO ARM YOUR IMMUNE SYSTEM

 - Antioxidant packed foods like blueberries, artichokes, kale, spinach and even dark chocolate for a mid-week treat.

 Soaking up nutrient rich foods is vital.
 There is also a compelling link between physical activity and long-term immune support benefits to help you remain calm and healthy.
 We often hear that ‘exercise is medicine’ and during this social distancing time maintaining a workout regimen can still be achievable.

-Take a step in the right direction of immunity support with online tools like The iPhone Health App; My Fitness Pal; or a Fit Bit to clock your steps daily.
+Take a step in the right direction towards immunity support with online tools like the iPhone Health App; My Fitness Pal; or a Fitbit to clock your steps daily.
 Challenge yourself to 500 more steps a day than you did the day before or motivate friends by comparing steps.
 These small adjustments can have large benefits to your overall health mentally and physically.

 IMMUNE SYSTEM AND SLEEP

 Yes!
 You can sleep to support immunity.